With the latest installment of the Wrong Turn franchise now available to rent, here’s a rundown of all the movies, ranked from worst to best.

 (2007)

 Sequels are a hit or miss, and I think it’s a general consensus that Wrong Turn 2 is a hit.
 It plays homage to its horror sequel predecessors, like Scream 2 (1997) and Halloween 2 (1981).
 Dead End does a great job of combining everything that makes the first so good, especially when it comes down to the kills.
 A group of friends are in the woods making a film, when people start to turn up dead.
 Even the guy who plays the director within the film wears a Battle Royale t-shirt, which is ironic as he’s about to be dead meat, like the characters in BR.
 What makes this so great is that it sets it up at the end for another sequel.
-The rest of the films play themselves off as sequels or prequels but are missing that clue at the end that makes us excited for a new instalment, but Dead End does just that.
+The rest of the movies play themselves off as sequels or prequels but are missing that clue at the end that makes us excited for a new instalment, but Dead End does just that.

 2. WRONG TURN